dstanecki/dstanecki.github.io/_posts/2021-01-01-zillow-webapp.markdown

 date:   2022-01-09 21:46:57 -0500
 categories: projects
 ---
 This was my first self-driven project dabbling in AWS.
-It's a simple two-tier web application that allows the user to input a ZIP code and view the predicted one year percent-change in housing costs for the given area.
+It's a simple two-tier web application that allows the user to input a ZIP code and view Zillow's predicted one year percent-change in housing costs for the given area.
 The back-end database resides on a LAMP web server running on an EC2 instance.
 The frontend is a Python Flask app hosted on Elastic Beanstalk.
 You can view my GitHub repo [here](https://github.com/dstanecki/ZillowHousingForecast).<!--break-->

 ### **LAMP Web Server Installation and Configuration**